 Liar Liar, Pants On Fire

-This piece shows the progressive burning - and reformation - of a pair of red jeans.
+This piece shows the progressive burning - and reformation - of red jeans.
 The transformation of the pants due to fire, and the transformation of fire as it ravages the pants, shows the ephemeral nature of all things; no pair of pants will ever burn the exact same way.
 However, as video is a time-based medium, this single moment is able to exist forever in the present.

-Explosions In The Sky song 'Yasmin The Light' was remixed and timed to the visuals for this non-looping version.
+Explosions In The Sky song 'Yasmin The Light' remixed and timed to the visuals for this non-looping version.

 A Study In Blue Jeans

 This piece involves a pair of jeans burning on a clothesline.
 The transformation of pants due to the fire, and transformation of fire as it destroys the pants, shows the ephemeral nature of things; no pair of pants will ever burn the same way.

 Múm song 'Scratched Bicycle/Smell Memory' from album 'The Peel Session' was reversed to accompany this non-looping version.

 Made In Yugoslavia